 This is Infineum’s fourth annual sustainability report.
 It was published in June 2024 and covers the global activities of the Infineum group of affiliated companies during the period from January 1 to December 31, 2023.

-our performance on the issues that are relevant to the interests and expectations of our stakeholders and important to our sustainability strategy.
+Data covers all owned and operated locations, including manufacturing plants and business and technology centres.
+The content of this report is designed to transparently share our performance on the issues that are relevant to the interests and expectations of our stakeholders and important to our sustainability strategy.

 The Global Reporting Initiative (GRI) reporting standards